 If you have a case like this, hiring a workers’ compensation attorney is in your best interest.
 Let’s look at some additional situations in which hiring an attorney is necessary.

-More complicated cases, such as carpal tunnel syndrome, are best handled by an experienced workers’ compensation lawyer to ensure you receive all the benefits/compensation to which you are entitled.
+More complicated cases, such as a chronic respiratory condition or degenerative disc disease, surgery claims; herniated disc injuries; repetitive trauma cases; are best handled by an experienced workers’ compensation lawyer to ensure you receive all the benefits/compensation to which you are entitled.

 - Your employer denies your claim

 - You don’t receive your benefits in a timely manner

 - You have a pre-existing medical condition

 - Your injuries/illness prevents you from returning to work or from working altogether

 - Your employer retaliates against you for filing a workers’ comp claim